Last updated October 26, 2020

 Today’s Status, Looking Towards Spring 2021 — Blue

 Mexico never completely closed airports or blocked entry of foreigners and announced in June that tourist sites in particular areas have been opening.
 Because Mexico is large with many states, they have developed a color system to rate each state based on a 4-color “traffic light” system.
-In September, many states moved from Red to Orange or Yellow.
-Recently, ILP cities moved back down to Orange because of the decline of the virus, so we’re optimistic things will be under control for a Spring 2021 semester, and that ILP cities will move back to Yellow by the end of October.
+Recently, some ILP cities moved from Orange to Yellow, so we’re optimistic things will be under control for a Spring 2021 semester.
+We’re hoping that all ILP cities will be Yellow (or better) by November if they aren’t already.

 Check below to get more details on some key aspects that we’re watching.
 Each of these components help us determine when we’ll be able to send volunteers to Mexico again (it’s stuff you’re going to want to know).
 Also, this info changes often.
 Our goal is to keep things current with weekly updates, so check back frequently.